Edgar Degas: Sculpture

-Degas's only showing of sculpture during his life took place in 1881 when he exhibited The Little Dancer of Fourteen Years.
+Degas's only showing of sculpture during his life took place in 1881 when he exhibited The Little Dancer of Fourteen Years, which he had created using Marie van Goethem as a model.
 A nearly life-size wax figure with real hair and dressed in a cloth tutu, it provoked a strong reaction from critics, most of whom found its realism extraordinary but denounced the dancer as ugly.
 In a review, J.-K. Huysmans wrote: "The terrible reality of this statuette evidently produces uneasiness in the spectators; all their notions about sculpture, about those cold inanimate whitenesses ... are here overturned.
 The fact is that with his first attempt Monsieur Degas has revolutionized the traditions of sculpture as he has long since shaken the conventions of painting."

 Degas created a substantial number of other sculptures during a span of four decades, but they remained unseen by the public until a posthumous exhibition in 1918.
 Neither The Little Dancer of Fourteen Years nor any of Degas's other sculptures were cast in bronze during the artist's lifetime.
 Degas scholars have agreed that the sculptures were not created as aids to painting, although the artist habitually explored ways of linking graphic art and oil painting, drawing and pastel, sculpture and photography.
 Degas assigned the same significance to sculpture as to drawing: "Drawing is a way of thinking, modelling another".

 After Degas's death, his heirs found in his studio 150 wax sculptures, many in disrepair.
 They consulted foundry owner Adrien Hébrard, who concluded that 74 of the waxes could be cast in bronze.
 It is assumed that, except for the Little Dancer Aged Fourteen, all Degas bronzes worldwide are cast from surmoulages (i.e., cast from bronze masters).
 A surmoulage bronze is a bit smaller, and shows less surface detail, than its original bronze mold.
 The Hébrard Foundry cast the bronzes from 1919 until 1936, and closed down in 1937, shortly before Hébrard's death.

 In 2004, a little-known group of 73 plaster casts, more or less closely resembling Degas's original wax sculptures, was presented as having been discovered among the materials bought by the Airaindor Foundry (later known as Airaindor-Valsuani) from Hébrard's descendants.
 Bronzes cast from these plasters were issued between 2004 and 2016 by Airaindor-Valsuani in editions inconsistently marked and thus of unknown size.
 There has been substantial controversy concerning the authenticity of these plasters as well as the circumstances and date of their creation as proposed by their promoters.
 While several museum and academic professionals accept them as presented, most of the recognized Degas scholars have declined to comment.